hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 "Update-Trigger" API to inform the (D)TLS library to trigger the transmission of the ExtendedKeyUpdate message.

+#  DTLS 1.3 Considerations

+As with other handshake messages with no built-in response, the ExtendedKeyUpdate MUST be acknowledged.
+In order to facilitate epoch reconstruction implementations MUST NOT send records with the new keys or send a new ExtendedKeyUpdate until the previous ExtendedKeyUpdate has been acknowledged (this avoids having too many epochs in active use).

+Due to loss and/or reordering, DTLS 1.3 implementations may receive a record with an older epoch than the current one (the requirements above preclude receiving a newer record).
+They SHOULD attempt to process those records with that epoch but MAY opt to discard such out-of-epoch records.

+Due to the possibility of an ACK message for an ExtendedKeyUpdate being lost and thereby preventing the sender of the ExtendedKeyUpdate from updating its keying material, receivers MUST retain the pre-update keying material until receipt and successful decryption of a message using the new keys.

 # API Considerations

 The creation and processing of the extended key update messages SHOULD be